 Why Aren’t My Hydrangeas Blooming?

-When your hydrangea won’t bloom, it is because of the species of hydrangea you’ve planted.
-Here’s the key to understanding your plant: some hydrangea varieties grow flowers off of new wood and some of them will grow flowers off of old wood.
-If your hydrangea won’t flower, then you need to figure out if this is the variety you have.
+When your hydrangea won’t bloom, it is often due to the species of hydrangea you’ve planted.
+Here’s the key to understanding your plant: some hydrangea varieties grow flowers off new wood, and some grow flowers off old wood.
+If your hydrangea won’t flower, you’ll want to figure out which variety you have.
 Hydrangeas that flower off of newly grown wood don’t present much of a blooming problem.

 Some of the most common hydrangea plants come from the big-leaf family, or Hydrangea macrophylla.
 These produce beautiful blue or pink flowers.
 However, there are many different cultivars created from this family of plants, and many of them tend to die back to the base of the ground in the cold of winter.